gkothe/DeelTest/README.md

   Profiles.getBestClients, getBestProffesion - There some notes inside the functions;

   try/catch and trasactions - I never used sequelized before, but in time I would try to find a better way of handling possible transactions (rollback/commit) than using big blocks of try catch inside the function itself. its kind of ugly.
 But at the moment nothing comes to mind.

+  "you should only have to interact with Sequelize" - im not sure if this means to not use raw queries with sequelize, but for more 'complex' select queries I use raw sql but using sequelize to execute.